 Great! you’re all signed in.
 Click to download your resource.Download

 With all the talk this week of organizing and planning for the new school year, You are likely thinking about all of the things you need to get done by the time students arrive on the first day.

-Today I want to share my method of “To Do List” creation to help you organize your Back to School tasks.
-It seems so simple, but the way you organize your list (and the fact that you can actually locate your list and take action up on the items on the list) can really increase your productivity and even make you feel like you have it all under control (even if you don’t!- and who does!?)
+It seems so simple, but the way you organize your list (and the fact that you can actually locate your list and take action upon the items on the list) can increase your productivity and make you feel like you have it all under control.

-I also make a similar type of list at home for my personal items, categorized into things like cleaning/organizing, meals and cooking and bills to pay (you know, things we all deal with on a regular basis in addition to working full time jobs).
-This past week I’ve felt really disorganized and I realized why.
+This past week I’ve felt really disorganized, and I realized why.
 I forgot to make my master list!
-For some reason I hadn’t created a new one this week and I felt lost.
+For some reason, I hadn’t created a new one this week, and I felt lost.
 Because my head is not always the most reliable, I need to write everything down.
-So apparently I need to put “Make a new List” on my To Do List.
+So, apparently, I need to put “Make a new List” on my To Do List.
 Confused yet?

-Each morning I go ahead and transfer 3 items from the big list into my small list on a sticky note.
-Those are the things I need to/ want to accomplish that day.
-Then, they get crossed off the big list and the sticky gets tossed.
+These are the things I need or want to accomplish that day.
+Then, they get crossed off the big list, and the sticky gets tossed.
 Anything in addition to those items I consider “bonus” for that day.

-So, maybe you think I am nuts and have a simple iPhone App that helps you keep your list handy.
+So, maybe you think I am nuts and have a simple app that helps you keep your list handy.
 If so, please share.
-I’ve tried several Apps but they have not worked as well as the system I’ve just explained.
+I’ve tried several apps, but they have not worked as well as the system I’ve just explained.
 To each their own!

-Any good productivity apps out there you are hooked on?
+Any good productivity apps out there that you’re hooked on?